 Truman is a complete social media simulation platform for experimental research.
 It creates a custom social media site where every user, post, like, reply, notification, and interaction can be created, curated and controlled by the research team.
 This social media simulation platform (named Truman after the 1998 film, The Truman Show) can create a controlled social media experience for participants.
 In this way, each participant is completely "alone" in this social media site, as every user they interact with is an actor being played by a "bot".
 This allows for complete control of the social situations and actions that take place on the platform, as every participant experiences the exact same social media experience.
 The Truman platform also allows for complete replication of any study as all the code, data, and media necessary to run this social media simulation is freely available on a public GitHub repository.
 Truman is an open source platform that is freely available for other researchers to use and build upon for their own studies.See on GitHub

 Social Media TestDrive is a educational platform that lets kids practice being online while ensuring their mistakes won’t come back to haunt them, online or off.
-The training simulation (built off the Truman Platform) includes a number of lesson plans to teach social media skills to kids.See Website See on GitHub
+The training simulation (built off the Truman Platform) includes a number of lesson plans to teach social media skills to kids.See Website See Demo See on GitHub

 Although bystander intervention can mitigate the negative effects of cyberbullying, few bystanders ever attempt to intervene.
 In this study, we explored the effects of interface design on bystander intervention using a simulated custom-made social media platform.
 Participants took part in a three-day, in-situ experiment, in which they were exposed to several cyberbullying incidents.
 Depending on the experimental condition, they received different information about the audience size and viewing notifications intended to increase a sense of personal responsibility in bystanders.
 Results indicated that bystanders were more likely to intervene indirectly than directly, and information about the audience size and viewership increased the likelihood of flagging cyberbullying posts through serial mediation of public surveillance, accountability, and personal responsibility.
 The study has implications for understanding bystander effect in cyberbullying, and how to develop design solutions to encourage bystander intervention in social media.See Paper See on GitHub